 If your provincial or federal elected official refuses to meet with you after trying a few times, you may want to go public with that in order to hold them accountable in a different way, pointing out that they are refusing to meet with their constituents.

 There is another tactic to both raise climate change with elected officials and to engage the public - you can ask your elected official to participate in a local climate forum.
 You can partner with other groups to put on an event with a few speakers, including the elected official, where the public gets to participate and to ask questions and make comments.
-Some politicians may genuinely welcome this kind of forum, while others may be nervous about it and will need assurances around format, etc.
+Check out our resources for a hosting a town hall.